 The ratings are typically the best indication of a show’s likelihood of staying on the air.
 The higher the ratings (particularly in the 18-49 demo), the better the chances for survival.
 This chart will be updated as new ratings data becomes available — typically around 11:30am EST/8:30am PST.
 Refresh to see the latest.

 Note: If you’re not seeing the updated chart, please try reloading the page or view it here.

 Note: These are the Live + Same Day Ratings which include “live” viewing plus delayed DVR viewing, up until 3am local time that same night.
 Ratings marked with an “*” are the fast affiliate ratings and will be updated with the Live+SD numbers when they are made available.
 Typically, networks get paid for C+3 ratings which includes DVR viewing within three days of the original airing when commercials are watched.
 Those numbers are rarely released to the press.

 What do you think?
-Do you like the 9JKL TV series?
-Should it be cancelled or renewed for a second season on CBS?
+Did you enjoy the 9JKL TV series?
+Should it have been cancelled or renewed for a second season on CBS?

 **4/20/2018 status update: The 9JKL TV show has been cancelled by CBS, so there will be no season two.
 Details here.